JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/lab.md

 Another avenue, that we have only touched with the `BenchmarkTools`, is performance and will be further explored in the later [lectures](@ref perf_lecture).

-With the next lecture focused on typing in Julia, it is worth noting that polynomials lend itself quite nicely to a definition of a custom type, which can help both readability of the code as well further extensions.
+With the next lecture focused on typing in Julia, it is worth noting that polynomials lend themselves quite nicely to a definition of a custom type, which can help both readability of the code as well further extensions.
 ```julia
 struct Polynom{C}
     coefficients::{C}